TritonDataCenter/manta/docs/operator-guide.md

    multi-GB image that is used for zones in which Manta compute jobs run.
    See the "Workaround for manta-marlin image import failure" section below.

-7. Inside the manta deployment zone, deploy Manta.
+9. In each datacenter's manta deployment zone, deploy Manta components.

     a.
 In COAL, just run `manta-deploy-coal`.
 This step is idempotent.